 Give notice about occupational accident

-As the employer, you have an obligation to notify the Norwegian Labour Inspection Authority and the closest police authority as soon as possible about serious personal injury or death occurring in connection with work.
+The employer must notify the Norwegian Labour Inspection Authority and the closest police authority as soon as possible about serious personal injury or death occurring in connection with work.

 Read this before giving notice about an occupational accident